auerlab/fasda/README.md

 under-served niche of high-sample studies with a tool that is fast and produces stable results.

-FASDA currently uses Mean Ratios Normalization (MRN) to normalize counts prior to computing fold-changes and P-values.
+FASDA currently uses Median Ratios Normalization (MRN) to normalize counts prior to computing fold-changes and P-values.

 ## Status